publicissapient-france/scaleway-breakathon/README.md

 - We had trouble inviting people to the Scaleway org - some of them still cannot see its projects, but cannot be re-invited either because they "already belong to the organization"
+- The latest ExternalDNS release doesn't work with the current Scaleway DNS API, and we therefore had to use the `master` branch (almost), based on the image built by the ExternalDNS CI for testing purpose (see `k8s-addon-external-dns-values.yaml`)